Timothyconsidine/numerical-pdes/README.md

 # numerical-pdes
 In this project I will utilize MATLAB to create a PDE (partial differential equation) solver that finds numerical solutions to PDEs using the finite volume element method.
-I will then apply this method to a problem in atmospheric science.